 Pole saws are chainsaws that are attached to a pole.
-There are two kinds of pole saws: The heavy-duty gas pole saw, also known as ‘King of the Castle’ and the lightweight electric pole saw.
-They are used to cut down thin branches which grow a bit thicker than the stem and are out of the reach of the gardener.
+There are two kinds of pole saws: The heavy-duty gas pole saw, also known as ‘King of the Castle,’ and the lightweight electric pole saw.
+They are used to cut down thin branches that grow a bit thicker than the stem and are out of the gardener’s reach.

 Also, the maximum thickness of a branch that a pole saw can handle is 8 inches.
 They are specialized to work in high spots where human hands can not reach.
 The average height that a pole saw can reach is about 15 feet.
-A basic pole saw unit will comprise of an engine, a power-adjustable chainsaw blade, and of course, the pole itself.
+A basic pole saw unit would comprise an engine, a power-adjustable chainsaw blade, and the pole itself.

 There are models where you can even detach the saw, providing you with a handheld chainsaw.
-It is a very versatile garden tool as a few models are compatible with some other sorts of attachments.
-You can cut in various shapes with this tool, but it is not designed to be used horizontally or on ground level.
+It is a very versatile garden tool as a few models are compatible with other attachments.
+With this tool, you can cut in various shapes, but it is not designed to be used horizontally or on ground level.

 Advantages and Disadvantages of A Pole Saw

-Like any other tool, there are some advantages of using a pole saw as there are some disadvantages.
+Like any other tool, there are some advantages of using a pole saw but there are some disadvantages.